honghlin/honghlin.github.io/_pages/about.md

 I am supported by CMU Paul and James Wang Sercomm Presidential Graduate Fellowship for 2023-2024.
 Currently I am also a student researcher in Google Research, where I was supervised by Kevin Aydin and Peilin Zhong.

 Previously, I did my undergraduate at ACM Honors Class, Zhiyuan College, Shanghai Jiao Tong University.
 Besides, I was a visiting student at Division of Mathematical Science, Nanyang Technological University, host by Prof. [Yi Li](https://personal.ntu.edu.sg/yili/) and a research assistant at [ITCS](http://itcs.shufe.edu.cn/english/home.aspx), Shanghai University of Finance and Economics.

+**Miscellaneous**:  I am also an amateur table tennis player with a peak USATT rating of 2000+.
+As part of the CMU team, we placed 16th at the [2023](https://www.nctta.org/champs/2023/) USA College Table Tennis National Championships and 19th at the [2025](https://www.nctta.org/champs/2025/) Championships.